-What do we mean with Space Age Design?
+Space Age Design: what do we mean with it?
 Here is a brief history

 From innovative materials to impossible shapes, discover how the space industry influenced furniture design during the Space Age.